How to prepare your home for bushfires

-Sometimes bushfire season throws you a rough one, and in those instances, it may be best not to stick around.
-Know when to raise your white flag and evacuate.
+Sometimes, the safest option is to evacuate.
 Make a plan with your family about when you’ll leave, where you’ll go, and which route will get you there.

 Monitor weather alerts

-During bushfire season, it’s crucial to monitor weather warnings and take advice from authorities like the SES and your local CFA.
-They’ll provide well-informed advice for your next move.
+During bushfire season, monitor weather warnings and follow the advice of authorities like the SES and your local CFA.

-AAMI has been the principal community partner of the VIC SES for more than 16 years.
-Through this partnership AAMI has helped equip 149 SES units across the state, and provided VIC SES with financial and in-kind support to educate the Victorian community about disaster resilience.
+AAMI has been Principal Community Partner of VICSES for the last twenty years.
+Through this partnership AAMI has helped equip 150 SES units across the state and provided VICSES with financial and in-kind support to educate the Victorian community about disaster resilience.

 - How home maintenance can help with insurance claims